 Most scientists think that BSE is caused by a protein called a prion.
 For reasons that are not completely understood, the normal prion protein changes into an abnormal prion protein that is harmful.
 The body of a sick cow does not even know the abnormal prion is there.
 Without knowing it is there, the cow’s body cannot fight off the disease.

-A common symptom of BSE is incoordination.
+A common sign of BSE in cows is incoordination.
 A sick cow has trouble walking and getting up.
 A sick cow may also act very nervous or violent, which is why BSE is often called “mad cow disease.”

 It usually takes four to six years from the time a cow is infected with the abnormal prion to when it first shows symptoms of BSE.
 This is called the incubation period.
 During the incubation period, there is no way to tell that a cow has BSE by looking at it.
 Once a cow starts to show symptoms, it gets sicker and sicker until it dies, usually within two weeks to six months.
 There is no treatment for BSE and no vaccine to prevent it.